dimagi/commcare-cloud/docs/commcare-cloud/commands/index.md

 ###### `--no-stop`

-When used with migrate, operate on live couchdb cluster without stopping nodes
+When used with migrate, operate on live couchdb cluster without stopping nodes.

+This is potentially dangerous.
+If the sets of a shard's old locations and new locations are disjoint---i.e. if there are no "pivot" locations for a shard---then running migrate and commit without stopping couchdb will result in data loss.
+If your shard reallocation has a pivot location for each shard, then it's acceptable to do live.

 ---